vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

          and various operations on them.
 We've talked about variables and the assignment operator.
          This is a lot of ideas crammed into one morning.
 So well done to all of you.
 I appologise to those who are familiar with these ideas, things will get more interesting for you in the afternoon.
          If you feel like you're struggling you're probably not alone.
-Please let Tuur or I know either in the chat or via private message and we'll do anything we can to help you out.
+Please let us know either in the chat or via private message and we'll do anything we can to help you out.

 **SAY**: Go through the chapter review questions yourself.
 Please try to answer each one.
 There are a few